 John brings his experience with nonprofits, entrepreneurship, business management, venture capital investment, and politics to LightHawk where he began as executive director in April 2014.
 He spent 15 years working with Telluride Venture Partners, an early stage investment group and also worked for Anixter, a large international telecommunications equipment supply company.
 John holds a degree in environmental conservation from the University of Colorado and has been an active land conservationist as a board member of Colorado’s Nature Conservancy.
 A highlight of his TNC experience included living in Argentina for a year where he worked to help establish their new office.
 John is also a councilor at Manomet Center for Conservation Science near Plymouth, MA.
 He learned to fly in Telluride, CO, earned an instrument rating, and now flies a Cirrus SR22T.
 As mayor of Telluride for four years, he had great success in saving Telluride’s Valley Floor by raising a significant amount of public and private funds.
 John is a cyclist, skier, sailor and also enjoys bee keeping.

-Emilie has spent most of her 20+ year career in financial management at the National Outdoor Leadership School (NOLS), an international outdoor educational nonprofit organization based in Lander, WY.
-While at NOLS she held a variety of financial management positions including Controller and Director of Finance and Facilities and served as one of five school wide directors.
+Emilie has spent most of her 27+ year career in non-profit financial management.
+Her background includes 17 years at the National Outdoor Leadership School (NOLS), an international outdoor educational nonprofit organization based in Lander, WY.
 Ryan began her association with LightHawk part-time in 2001, and joined May of 2005 as CFO, overseeing the organization’s finances, budgeting, and human resources.
 Emilie spends the majority of her free time recreating in the mountains of Wyoming and Colorado and loves being able to use her financial experience to contribute to their protection through LightHawk.